aightmunam/Articulate/README.md

 # Articulate

-Articlulate is a Django based application that allows a user to create their articles, favourite other articles.
+Articlulate is a Django based application that allows a user to create an account (SSO with facebook, google), create their articles, favourite other articles.
 Follow other authors, have a customized feed.
 It is a place where one may articulate their ideas and present them to the world.

 The project revolves around the following ideas: